EPA122A/epa122a.github.io/site/assessment_index.md

 ## Summative

 These are graded components and contribute to the final mark for the course as follows:
-- Assignments - Individual learning (50%)
+- Assignments - Individual learning (50%, with Assignment 1 weighing 20% and Assignment 3 weighing 30% given the increasing difficulty)
 - Final Project - Group learning (50%)